motet-a/libforks/README.md

 calling `execve` in order to close some internal file descriptors.

-This function does not send any message to the fork server.
-The fork server will not forget this process and exit file descriptors will continue to work (i.e. the parent will be notified when this process will exit).
+This function does not send any message to the fork server but the server will notice that the connection has been closed.
+Exit file descriptors will continue to work (i.e. the parent will be notified when this process will exit in anyway).

 -----